-A hypothetical example is shown in Illustration 2: innovation and trend are mainly associated with technology, such as breeds and improved harvesting techniques.
-Policy covers essentially economic decisions (such as prices) which lead producers to increase or decrease inputs or, in general, to modify management practices in response to the socio-economic environment.
-Extreme factors and weather are separated here for two reasons: (1) not all extreme factors are weather-related and, (2) for those that are, the mechanism of their interaction with agricultural production is rather different from the mechanisms usually at play under "normal" conditions (see 4.5).
+A hypothetical example is shown in Figure 6.2: innovation and trend are mainly associated with technology, such as breeds and improved harvesting techniques.
+Policy covers essentially economic decisions (such as prices) that lead producers to increase or decrease inputs or, in general, to modify management practices in response to the socioeconomic environment.
+Extreme factors and weather are separated here for two reasons: (1) not all extreme factors are weather related and (2) for those that are, the mechanism of their interaction with agricultural production is rather different from the mechanisms usually at play under "normal" conditions (see 6.4.5).

-"Weather" is supposed to remain within the normal physiological range of variations: organisms can respond in a predictable way, following well established and generally well understood patterns (e.g. photosynthesis response to light intensity, transpiration of animals as a function of atmospheric moisture content and temperature).
+"Weather" is supposed to remain within the normal physiological range of variations: organisms can respond in a predictable way, following well-established and generally well-understood patterns (such as photosynthesis response to light intensity, transpiration of animals as a function of atmospheric moisture content and temperature).
 On the other hand, "extreme" factors exceed the normal range of physiological response.

-The sections below (2.2. to 2.5) provide a list of variables that are frequently used for agrometeorological forecasting.
+Sections 6.2.2. to 6.2.5 below provide a list of variables that are frequently used for agrometeorological forecasting.
 For many years, agrometeorological forecasting has resorted to raw weather variables as the main predictors.
-The current tendency is to focus on value-added variables, i.e. variables that have undergone some agrometeorological pre-processing using various models.
+The current tendency is to focus on value-added variables, that is, variables that have undergone some agrometeorological pre-processing using various models.
 Two such variables are soil moisture and actual evapotranspiration (ETA).
 Both are estimated using models.
 Soil moisture, for instance, constitutes a marked improvement over rainfall, because it assesses the amount of water that is actually available for crop growth and takes into account rainfall amount and distribution.
-Without entering into a discussion about indices and indicators, soil moisture can be regarded as a complex derived indicator, a value-added forecasting variable.
+Without entering into a discussion of indices and indicators, one can regard soil moisture as a complex derived indicator, a value-added forecasting variable.

-There is no standard method to select variables used for crop forecasting, as clearly shown by the number and variety of approaches that have been developed for agrometeorological forecasting starting in the 1950s.
+There is no standard method to select variables used for crop forecasting, as clearly shown by the number and variety of approaches that have been developed for agrometeorological forecasting since the 1950s.
 The inclusion of limiting factors in the equations is characteristic of the existing methods.

 These factors vary in relation to crop, cultivation technique, soil and climate conditions.
-For example, equations for arid regions include moisture provision indices (productive water reserves in the soil, precipitation, etc.) whereas for rice (cultivated by flooding), atmospheric temperature and solar radiation values serve as the parameter.
-Data on crop conditions (number of stalks, leaf-surface area, plant heights) are used in an array of methods.
+For example, equations for arid regions include moisture provision indices (productive water reserves in the soil, precipitation, and so forth), whereas for rice (cultivated by flooding), atmospheric temperature and solar radiation values serve as the parameters.
+Data on crop conditions (number of stalks, leaf surface area, plant heights) are used in an array of methods.
 The majority of existing theoretical and applied yield forecast methods are based on statistical analysis of agrometeorological observation data and on correlation and regression analyses.
-The equations derived in these instances, should refer only to specific regions and cannot be used in others.
+The equations derived in these instances should refer only to specific regions and cannot be used in others.

-However, many mathematical models, in attempting to represent the complex processes of yield formation by allowing for many factors (including physiological processes, the stereometry of a crop, energetics of photosynthesis, and microflora activity in the soil), cannot be used at the present time to forecast yields in production conditions involving millions of ha (regional forecasts).
-The primary reason for this is the infeasibility of organizing observations of the above-mentioned complex processes.
-The second reason is the efficiency required for synthesizing a forecast.
-Some forecast models are not efficient in the use of the simple and least laborious forms of calculation, one which permits the rapid retrieval of vast amounts of information even with a limited number of predictors.
+Many mathematical models, however, in attempting to represent the complex processes of yield formation by allowing for many factors (including physiological processes, the stereometry of a crop, energetics of photosynthesis, and microflora activity in the soil), cannot be used at the present time to forecast yields in production conditions involving millions of hectares (regional forecasts).
+The primary reason for this is that it is not feasible to organize observations of these complex processes.
+Another factor is the efficiency required for synthesizing a forecast.
+Some forecast models are not efficient in the use of the simplest and least laborious forms of calculation, which permit the rapid retrieval of vast amounts of information even with a limited number of predictors.